Emotional and Medical Risks of Surrogacy

 Conclusion

 Being a Surrogate is a rewarding experience and a good way of helping another couple actualize their dream of having a family.
-Although, surrogacy also comes with some risks and side effects.
-It is important that you do your research about surrogacy before embarking on such a life-changing journey. make sure that you are committing yourself when you know that you are actually ready.
+However, surrogacy also comes with some risks and side effects.
+You must do your research about surrogacy before embarking on such a life-changing journey. make sure that you are committing yourself when you know that you are ready.

 Fill Out An Application